ashleetiw/Lane-detection-pointclouds/README.md

-#  Real-Time Road Lane Detection in Urban Areas on sparse 3d point cloud
+#  Real-Time Road Lane Detection in Urban Areas on sparse 3D Point Cloud Data
 This example shows how to detect lanes in real time using lidar point cloud .
-The approach used was detecting lanes using windows sliding search from  a multi-aspect airborne laser scanning point clouds which were recorded in a forward looking view.Since the resolution of the point cloud is low,deep learing approach or ML-unsueprvised learning will not work .Although Clustering has been used but for filtering out noise
+The approach used was detecting lanes using windows sliding search from  a multi-aspect airborne laser scanning point clouds which were recorded in a forward looking view.Since the resolution of the point cloud is low,deep learing approach or ML-unsueprvised learning will not work .Although Clustering has been used but for filtering out noise.

 ![Demonstration](https://github.com/ashleetiw/Lane-detection-pointclouds/blob/main/demo.gif)

-**Data visualization**
+## Data visualization
 Used The KITTI Vision road dataset for lane detection

 ``2D visualization``